-14 Provision relating to place of supply of services
+13 Provision relating to place of supply of services

-Intra-State supply of services [Sec.
-8(2) of the IGST treated as intra-State supply.
-Act] Exceptions : The intra-State supply of services shall not include supply of services to or by a Special Economic Zone developer or a Special Economic Zone unit.
-Inter-State supply ▶ â Subject to the provisions of sec.
-10, supply of goods, where the location of the of goods [Sec.
-7(1) supplier and the place of supply are in: & $7(2)$ of the IGST a. two different States; Act] b. two different Union territories; or c. a State and a Union territory, shall be treated as a supply of goods in the course of inter-State trade or commerce. ▶ â Supply of goods imported into the territory of India, till they cross the customs frontiers of India, shall be treated to be a supply of goods in the course of inter-State trade or commerce.
-Inter-State supply ▶ â Subject to the provisions of sec.
-12, supply of services, where the location of the of services [Sec. supplier and the place of supply are in- 7(3) & 7(4) of the a. two different States; IGST Act] b. two different Union territories; or c. a State and a Union territory, shall be treated as a supply of services in the course of inter-State trade or commerce. ▶ â Supply of services imported into the territory of India shall be treated to be a supply of services in the course of inter-State trade or commerce.
-Inter-State supply Supply of goods or services or both,- of goods and services [Sec.
-7(5) of the IGST Act] c. in the taxable territory, not being an intra-State supply and not covered elsewhere in this section, shall be treated to be a supply of goods or services or both in the course of inter-State trade or commerce.
+Inter-State supply of services [Sec.
+7(3) & 7(4) of the IGST Act] â Subject to the provisions of sec.
+12, supply of services, where the location of the supplier and the place of supply are in- a. two different States; b. two different Union territories; or c. a State and a Union territory, shall be treated as a supply of services in the course of inter-State trade or commerce. â Supply of services imported into the territory of India shall be treated to be a supply of services in the course of inter-State trade or commerce.
+Inter-State supply of goods and services [Sec.
+7(5) of the IGST Act] a. when the supplier is located in India and the place of supply is outside India;